 What does a New Zealand Work to Residence Visa let me do?

-Work to residence visas offer a simplified pathway to residence for applicants possessing valuable skills and ready to show their long-term commitment to New Zealand by staying in an acceptable skilled employment for a significant period of time.
+Work to residence visa offers a simplified pathway to residence for those applicants who possess valuable skills.
+In addition, they must be ready to show their long-term commitment to New Zealand by staying in an acceptable skilled employment for a significant period of time.

 Is New Zealand a good country to work in?

 One of the top attractions of New Zealand for skilled professionals is the enviable working conditions here.
-The pivotal principles of fairness, justice, and equality have been ruling the employment relations for decades and are being actively enforced at workplaces through ethical and sustainable work practices.
+The pivotal principles of fairness, justice, and equality have been ruling the employment relations for decades.
+These principles are being actively enforced at workplaces through ethical and sustainable work practices.

 The New Zealand Government is very serious about cultivating this renowned work culture and will go the extra mile to have New Zealand keep its well-deserved reputation as one of the most worker-friendly countries on the planet.
-As a result, you may be soaking in the best working environment ever still today and in more years to come.
+Consequently, you may be soaking in the best working environment ever still today and in more years to come.

-A visa that may bring you a step closer to your ultimate goal of settling here may be found under Work to Residence instructions, which, in fact, describe and regulate several types of visas, all providing a pathway to residence for their holders.
+A visa that may bring you a step closer to your ultimate goal of settling here may be found under Work to Residence instructions.
+They, in fact, describe and regulate several types of visas, all providing a pathway to residence for their holders.